AIWheatLab/UniStoma/README.md

 <a name="english-documentation"></a>

-## 🇬🇧 English Documentation
+## English Documentation

-**UniStoma (Stoma Analyzer Pro)** is an automated, deep-learning-based software designed for the high-throughput analysis of plant stomatal phenotypes.
+**UniStomaExtraction** is an automated, deep-learning-based software designed for the high-throughput analysis of plant stomatal phenotypes.
 Built upon the **MMSegmentation** framework and **PyQt5**, it offers precision segmentation of stomata and pores, coupled with comprehensive morphological and spatial statistical analysis.

 ### ✨ Key Features